CAMERA/camerastatus/README.md

 camerastatus
 ============

-CAMERA status is an curses based UI providing status of CAMERA system
+CAMERA status is a ncurses based UI providing status of CAMERA system